 The consolidated entity recognises in the carrying amount of an investment property the cost of replacing part of that investment property when that cost is incurred if it is probable that the future economic benefits embodied within the item will flow to the consolidated entity and the cost can be measured reliably.
-All other costs are recognised in the Statement of Comprehensive Income as an expense as incurred.
+All other costs are recognised in the Profit and Loss as an expense as incurred.